napalm-automation/napalm-logs/docs/listener/index.rst

 .. note::

-  The IP Address / port for the listener be specified using the :ref:`configuration-options-address` and :ref:`configuration-options-port` configuration options.
+  The IP Address / port for the Listener be specified using the :ref:`configuration-options-address` and :ref:`configuration-options-port` configuration options.